Only for fact-hunters!

 Credit: Romain Vignes

-If you thought the dictionary was set in stone, let’s revisit that!
-About 4,000 new words are added to English dictionaries annually.
-Thanks to technology, pop culture, and ever-changing trends, the language constantly grows.
+If you thought the dictionary was set in stone, think again!
+About 4,000 new words are added to English dictionaries each year.
+Thanks to technology, pop culture, and ever-changing trends, the language is constantly evolving.

-Words like "selfie" and "binge-watch" are recent additions that reflect our modern lives.
-Even older words take on new meanings—who remembers when "cloud" only meant the fluffy things in the sky?
+Words like selfie and binge-watch are recent additions that reflect our modern lives.
+Even older words take on new meanings—who remembers when cloud only referred to the fluffy things in the sky?
 This linguistic flexibility is what keeps English exciting and relevant.

 67 countries, one language